eclipse/imagen/docs/guide/programming-environ/index.md

 : Reads a standard PNM file, including PBM, PGM, and PPM images of both ASCII and raw formats.
 It stores the image data into an appropriate SampleModel.

 Stream
 : Produces an image by decoding data from a SeekableStream.
-The allowable formats are those registered with the com.sun.media.jai.codec.ImageCodec class.
+The allowable formats are those registered with the org.eclipse.imagen.media.codec.ImageCodec class.

 TIFF
 : Reads TIFF 6.0 data from a SeekableStream.